Find a marijuana addiction treatment and rehab program that matches your recovery goals.

 Learn More About Marijuana Addiction

-Marijuana and the Brain
+Marijuana and the brain

-As with any drug, the constant use and abuse of this substance will create an increased tolerance or desire for more to obtain a “better” high.
-When marijuana is abused, it can alter areas of the brain responsible for memory, cognition, impulse control, and executive functioning.
-Over time, heavy consumption of marijuana can cause psychological dependence, leading to depression and anxiety when the individual is unable to use.
+As with any drug, this substance’s constant use and abuse will create an increased tolerance or desire for more to obtain a “better” high.
+When marijuana is abused, it can alter brain areas responsible for memory, cognition, impulse control, and executive functioning.
+Over time, heavy consumption of marijuana can cause psychological dependence, leading to depression and anxiety when the individual cannot use it.

 There are arguments for the legalization of medical and recreational marijuana as the pro-marijuana community references that alcohol addiction, OxyContin, and other prescription medications such as Ativan, Xanax, and Percocet have severe physical consequences in comparison to marijuana use.